Landmarks of Hoboken, New Jersey: Columbus Park

-Columbus Park is a park near Hoboken High School at the corner of 9th Street and Clinton Street originally designed by Charles N. Lowrie, who was landscape architect for the Hudson County Parks Department.
+Columbus Park is a park near Hoboken High School at the corner of 9th Street and Clinton Street originally designed by Charles N. Lowrie, who was a landscape architect for the Hudson County Park System, of which the park is a part.
 There is a statue of Christopher Columbus in the center of the park.
 There is also a memorial dedicated to John A. Sacci, a beloved Hoboken High School History teacher, who was tragically shot on February 12, 1998.
 The monument was facilitated by students and to this day, the word "remembrance" is misspelled on the marble monument.

 Columbus Park is home to multiple athletic courts, including a multi-use with a half basketball court, three lighted tennis courts, bocce courts, a shuffleboard court, and a hitting wall.
-Children can enjoy two playgrounds and a spray park to cool off during the hot summer days.
-The playground closest to 9th Street was renamed in 2002 as Debbie Williams Memorial Playground in the memory of Deborah Lynn Williams, a Hoboken mother killed at the World Trade Center during the September 11 Terrorist Attacks.
+There are two playgrounds and a spray park.
+The playground closest to 9th Street was dedicated in 2002 to the memory of Deborah Lynn Williams, a Hoboken mother killed at the World Trade Center during the September 11 attacks.

 Frank Sinatra Park

 Frank Sinatra Park is a park near Pier A, offering views of Manhattan.
 Built in 1998, it honors Frank Sinatra, who was born in Hoboken.
 Sinatra Park is shaped in a Roman amphitheater style with an area that faces the former site of the World Trade Center.
 The Statue of Frank Sinatra was installed in 2021.
-The Hoboken Division of Cultural Affairs regularly produces events at the park such as their Thursday concerts featuring a variety of New Jersey-based and regional musical acts and "Shakespeare Mondays" present by the Hudson Shakespeare Company.
+The Hoboken Division of Cultural Affairs regularly produces events at the park such as their Thursday concerts featuring a variety of New Jersey–based and regional musical acts and "Shakespeare Mondays" present by the Hudson Shakespeare Company.
 Other attractions include a soccer field.

 On August 24, 2004, CNN broadcast live episodes of Inside Politics and Crossfire from the park.